For DonorsFor Applicants

 Bio

-At Appalachian State University, I am pursuing a Bachelor of Science in Psychology with a focus on health psychology, behavior psychology, and abnormal psychology.
-This academic foundation has equipped me with a deep understanding of human behavior and the ability to effectively communicate and empathize with individuals from diverse backgrounds.
-I am passionate about helping other's and make it my goal to make people feel heard and welcomed.
+I am a full-time student at Appalachian State University.
+I am pursuing a Bachelor of Science in Psychology with a concentration in Health Sciences.
+This academic foundation has equipped me with a deep understanding of human behavior and the ability to communicate and empathize with individuals.
+I am passionate about helping others and make it my goal to make people feel heard and welcomed.
+This same commitment fuels my aspiration to become a speech therapist.
+With my future career I will have opportunities to support and empower individuals to achieve their highest potential.

 Education